SCENE 01 / VISUAL EFFECTS COMPOSITING

 Seamless visual effects integration through professional compositing, creating invisible effects that enhance storytelling.

-Visual effects compositing layers multiple image elements into seamless final frames, combining live-action footage with CGI, matte paintings, particle effects, and other digital elements.
+Here is how this works in practice.
+Visual effects compositing layers many image elements into seamless final frames, combining live-action footage with CGI, matte paintings, particle effects, and other digital elements.
 Compositing artists use color matching, lighting integration, and perspective alignment to create believable images that serve the story.

+Here is the short of it.
 We connect you with VFX compositing artists and facilities equipped to deliver the visual complexity your project demands.
-Our team coordinates shot turnover, review sessions, and final delivery to ensure your composite shots are technically flawless and visually indistinguishable from practically captured footage.
+Our team sets up shot turnover, review sessions, and final delivery to make sure your composite shots are in tech flawless and visually indistinguishable from in use captured footage.

 Capabilities